-The Cambridge Alternative Protein Project is a new group, associated with the Good Food Instititute's global Alt Protein Project, that aims to provide students and researchers with a community in which to explore alternative protein-related applications of their academic expertise.
+This seminar programme is run by EA Cambridge in collaboration with Cellular Agriculture Cambridge.
+This programme may become a part of a future Cambridge Alternative Protein Project, which is a network of groups in the Good Food Instititute's Alt Protein Project, that aims to provide students and researchers with a community in which to explore alternative protein-related applications of their academic expertise.
 It also acts as a miniature think tank for a burgeoning field, catapulting its members to the forefront of the alternative protein movement.

-Our first activity as a community will be hosting an 8-week seminar program on alternative proteins, of which the curriculum can be found below.
+To promote this technology within Cambridge, an 8-week seminar programme will be hosted, of which the curriculum can be found below.
+It will be run from 12 July - 3 Sep.
 Click on the week titles to see the readings for each week.
-This seminar programme includes 8 weeks of ~2 hours of reading, weekly 1.5 hour facilitated disucssion, and ending with a self-led capstone project.
+This seminar programme includes ~2 hours of reading and a 1.5 hour facilitated disucssion per week, and ending with a self-directed capstone project.
 It serves as a great way to be introduced to the alternative protein community and to learn about this important burgeoning technology.

 What’s the hype around alternative proteins?
 How does the current agricultural system impact the world?
 Why might alternative proteins be a viable solution to some of our concerns?
 What even are those concerns?

 This session is about exploring the dominant arguments in favour of reducing traditional meat consumption, motivating the development of alternative proteins, that are touted as one mechanism by which to bring about a global reduction or eradication of traditional meat